 DR metadata will be uploaded to Azure with the help of SAS tokens, received from Commvault cloud for each job.

-Note: Ensure that the URL, https://cvdrbackup1.blob.core.windows.net, is not included in the blocked list in your Web Browser.
+Note: Ensure that the URLs, https://cvdrbackup1.blob.core.windows.net and https://cloud.commvault.com, are not included in the blocked list in your Web Browser.

 Commvault uses the Read-access geo-redundant storage (RA-GRS) replication in Azure, to ensure that DR backups are protected within Azure.

 All access to this data is tracked and audited.

 The last successful DR backup copy of the day for the last 5 days, with the latest Differential copies (if any) are retained in the cloud for 90 days.

 DR backup copies that do not satisfy the above mentioned retention criteria is cleaned up periodically.
 However, to prevent a good DR backup from getting deleted and replaced with newer copies, in situations where the CommServe server is compromised, this cleanup mechanism will be stopped if there is request to retrieve a DR backup copy as follows:

 If there is at least one pending (not approved or rejected yet) access request submitted in the last 7 days.

 If there is at least one approved request that has not expired yet.